CPAN-Security/Software-Security-Policy/SECURITY.md

 They may also forward this issue to CPANSec.

-# Which Software this Policy Applies to
+# Which Software This Policy Applies To

 Any security vulnerabilities in Software::Security::Policy are covered by this policy.